strogo/ithaca/content/2012-03-07-gist-deleter.md

 However, it makes it harder for me to find the gists I really care about in the sea of throw-away ones.

 So every now and again, I want to clean up my gists.
-This is where the trouble starts.
+This turns out to be slightly harder than it should be.
 When you visit [your primary gist-listing page][gists], there's no way to delete gists from that main page.
 You can see about fifteen or so gists, but to delete any of them, you must click on the gist's link and then delete it from an individual show page.
 After deletion, you're redirected back to the main gist show page.
-The pattern
-is: list gists, pick gist, delete gist, redirect, list gist, pick gist, delete gist, redirect and so forth.
-What I want is a simpler workflow: list gists, delete gist, delete gist, delete gist.
+The pattern is: list gists, pick gist, delete gist, redirect, list gist, pick gist, delete gist, redirect and so forth.
+What I want is a simpler
+workflow: list gists, delete gist, delete gist, delete gist.
 Done.

 As problems go, this isn't the end of the world.
 I posted a wishlist support ticket on Github, but so far no luck.
 Fixing it myself didn't occur